Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 What You Need to Know About Pedestrian Injuries

 Victims of crosswalk injuries are usually unsure of what to do, their rights, and the cause of the accident.
-No worries.
-The Brown Firm can answer your questions and represent you in your case.

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.